The different fate of Apple’s Lisa and Macintosh (and why design matters)

 The Apple Lisa in a 1983 advertising image

-The operating system, called Lisa OS, offered a document-centered graphic interface based on the metaphor of a desktop, with icons, folders, and a trash bin.
+The operating system, called Lisa OS, offered a document-centered graphical interface based on the metaphor of a desktop, with icons, folders, and a trash bin.

 The computer was also bundled with a suite of seven applications, including a word processor, a bitmap painting program, and a spreadsheet.